smix8/godot-docs/classes/class_projectsettings.rst

 Path to an image used as the boot splash.
 If left empty, the default Godot Engine splash will be displayed instead.

 \ **Note:** Only effective if :ref:`application/boot_splash/show_image<class_ProjectSettings_property_application/boot_splash/show_image>` is ``true``.

+\ **Note:** The only supported format is PNG.
+Using another image format will result in an error.

 .. rst-class:: classref-item-separator